insideout10/wordlift-docs/docs/edit-entity.rst

 .. image:: /images/wordlift-edit-entity-referencing-posts.png

-In our case I can see that the entity *[Tim Berners-Lee]* is associated with the post *Hello World!*.
+In our case I can see that the entity *[Tim Berners-Lee]* is associated with the post *Hello World!*

+Edit entity properties
+_____________

 The entity page provides the following set of properties that can be edited:

 	- **Name:** the title of the article
 	- **Description:** the body of the article
 	- **Image:** the featured image of the article
 	- **Entity Type:** the corresponding type (i.e. *Thing*, *Person*, *Place*, *Event*, *Organization*, *Creative Work*, ...) that can be managed via the *Entity Type* box in the editing window
-	- **Entity URL:** the URL describing the entity, the same-As label (the same entity on the different sources) and the entity-type-label (the types being associated on the external sources to the entity) that can be managed via the *Entity URL* box in the editing window.
+	- **Entity URL:** the URL describing the entity, the same-As label (the URLs of same entity on the different sources) and the entity-type-label (the types being associated on the external sources to the entity) that can be managed via the *Entity URL* box in the editing window.

-Here follows the list of properties that can be edited with WordLift for each entity type.

 .. image:: /images/wordlift-edit-entity-informations.png

 Entity types and properties Table
 -------------------------------
+Here follows the list of properties that can be edited with WordLift for each entity type.

 +--------------+--------------------+----------------------------+-------------------+
 |     Type     |    Description     |         Properties         |     Schema.org    |